Dyrati/ace_projects/Information/ACE setup for GS1.md

 4. Leave the lobby, then continue on your Tret file.

 ## Out of Bounds
 You should now be "out-of-bounds".
 You will need to listen for the "bass-notes" in the music for some instructions.
 In Tret, they are evenly spaced about 1 second apart (63 frames, or 1.05 seconds to be precise), and are easy to hear.
 You can also just use a stopwatch if you prefer.
+Wherever you see the words "at least" with regards to movement, it means there is a wall that prevents you from running too far.

 While running around, you might get some "bad" encounters.
 Most encounters you can simply run from and continue, but some encounters are "bad" because they impact the out of bounds landscape.